-VAJRAPANI YOGA was Created by Amy Cooper, and the Yoga Teacher Training curriculum provides a holistic and authentic foundation for yoga practice and teaching.
-VajraPani Yoga brings the focus of yoga training to the integration of the physical health generating practices of Hatha Yoga with the compassion and wisdom cultivated from the essential Yogic and Buddhist teachings.
+Shasta Yoga Teacher Training was Created by Amy Cooper, and the training curriculum provides a holistic and enriching authentic foundation for yoga practice and teaching.
+Originally called, VajraPani Yoga Teacher Training, this 200-hour program brings the focus of yoga training to the integration of the physical health generating practices of Hatha Yoga with the compassion and wisdom cultivated from the essential Yogic and Buddhist teachings.
 Through this training students deepen their commitment and apply their studies, both inward and outward, in the spirit of serving others.

-VajraPani is a Bodhisattva, a being true to the awakening mind/heart.
+The concept of VajraPani is a Bodhisattva, a Being true to the awakening mind/heart.
 According to specific Buddhist teachings, his wrathful appearance in paintings, sculptures, and writings is in a warrior pose, dancing wildly around flames depicting the transformative power of awakening, and holding the Vajra, the thunderbolt scepter, representing truth and the power to cut through the darkness of delusion.
 For the yogi, the image of VajraPani symbolizes the steadfast determination required to remove obstacles and rise above negativity.

 WHAT “STYLE” OF HATHA YOGA DO WE TEACH?